thatisuday/commando/README.md

 ## How to configure?
 #### Step 1: executable, version and description setup
 First, we need to specify the **name of the executable** file.
-This value is same as your root command name.
+This value is same as your root-command name.
 You can use [**`os.Executable`**](https://golang.org/pkg/os/#Executable) function to get the name of the executable.
 Normally, you just specify the name of your package because when the user install your module using `go get` command, Go creates an executable file with the name same as your package name.

 Then we need to set the **version** and the **description** of our CLI application.
 This version will be displayed with the `--version` flag (_or `version` sub-command_) and description will be displayed with `--help` flag (_or `help` sub-command_).